JackKenney/chandrian-theme/README.md

-# Solarized Chandrian VS Code Color Theme
+# Solarized Chandrian VSCode Color Theme

 A mix of the chandrian theme from https://github.com/narenranjit/chandrian-theme and the solarized colors https://ethanschoonover.com/solarized/.